-Supplementary cash flow information - Cash payments made for interest on long term debt, net of capitalized interest, amounted to \$380 million, \$391 million and \$463 million for the years ended December 31, 2022, 2021 and 2020.
-Cash payments for federal, foreign, state and local income taxes amounted to \$376 million, \$256 million and \$20 million for the years ended December 31, 2022, 2021 and 2020.
-Investing activities exclude \$33 million and \$5 million of accrued capital expenditures for the years ended December 31, 2022 and 2021 and 2021 and include \$63 million of previously accrued capital expenditures for the year ended December 31, 2020.
+Supplementary cash flow information - Cash payments made for interest on long-term debt, net of capitalized interest, amounted to \$385 million, \$380 million and \$391 million for the years ended December 31, 2023, 2022 and 2021.
+Cash payments for federal, foreign, state and local income taxes amounted to \$304 million, \$376 million and \$256 million for the years ended December 31, 2023, 2022 and 2021.
+Investing activities exclude \$9 million, \$33 million, and \$5 million of accrued capital expenditures for the years ended December 31, 2023, 2022, and 2021.

-Recently issued Accounting Standards Updates ("ASUs") - In August of 2018, the Financial Accounting Standards Board ("FASB") issued ASU 2018-12, "Financial Services - Insurance (Topic 944): Targeted Improvements to the Accounting for Long-Duration Contracts."
+Accounting changes - In August of 2018, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2018-12, "Financial Services - Insurance (Topic 944): Targeted Improvements to the Accounting for Long-Duration Contracts" ("ASU 2018-12").
 The updated accounting guidance requires changes to the measurement and disclosure of long-duration contracts.
-For the Company, this includes CNA's long term care business.
-Entities will be required to review, and update if there is a change, cash flow assumptions (including morbidity and persistency) at least annually and to update quarterly discount rate assumptions using an upper-medium grade fixed-income instrument yield.
-The effect of changes in cash flow assumptions will be recorded in Net income and the effect of changes in discount rate assumptions income.
-The guidance is effective for interim and annual periods beginning after December 15, 2022, with early adoption permitted, and may be applied using either a modified retrospective transition method or a full retrospective transition method.
-Financial statements for prior periods presented will be adjusted to reflect the effects of applying the new accounting guidance.
+Entities are required to review, and update if there is a change, cash flow assumptions (including morbidity and persistency) used to measure the liability for future policyholder benefits ("LFPB") at least annually.
+The LFPB must also be updated for actual experience at least annually.
+The LFPB is reflected as Insurance reserves: Future policy benefits on the Consolidated Balance Sheets.
+The discount rate assumption used to measure the LFPB must be updated quarterly using an upper-medium grade (low credit risk) fixed-income instrument yield, commonly interpreted as a single-A rate.
+The effect of changes in cash flow assumptions and actual variances from expected experience are recorded in results of operations within Insurance claims and policyholders' benefits.
+The effect of changes in discount rate assumptions are recorded in Other comprehensive income (loss) ("OCI").
+In contrast, under legacy accounting guidance, cash flow and discount rate assumptions were locked in unless a premium deficiency emerged.
+The discount rate assumption under legacy accounting guidance was determined using CNA's internal investment portfolio yield, which was generally higher than a single-A yield.